 Pillar 1: Use a Multi-Factor Model

 A small number of economic and technical forces drive the returns of both public and private assets.
 Factor mimicking portfolios (“factors”) proxy for these drivers.
-An effective estimation methodology estimates the covariation between an asset and each factor..
+An effective estimation methodology estimates the covariation between an asset and each factor.

 Pillar 2: Economic Returns Matter